Tennis scattered with strawberries & cream

 Over the years, we have been lucky to have seen some modern tennis greats, the likes of Nadal, Federer, Murray, Djokovic & the Williams sisters to name but a few.

-My idol growing up was always Boris Becker, I never got to see him play here, but last year we brushed shoulders as he walked passed me – I think it meant more to me than to him…..
+My idol growing up was always Boris Becker, I never got to see him play here, however, a couple of years ago we brushed shoulders as he walked passed me – I think it meant more to me than it did to him…..

 And then there’s this guy

 Does the idea of watching the world’s best play tennis appeal to you??

 If you want to stay close to the action then why not check out the latest deals on Booking.Com?